Lucas-C/ludochaordic/content/2017-09-06-street-art-and-hedonogeolostism-in-london.md

 I was in London last week, and I had the chance to make a tour of some great street art spots around Liverpool Street station, thanks to Fabrizio Gallozzi.
 This post is just a galery to share some great art pieces I liked.

-What's about "**hedonogeolotism**" you may ask ?
+What's about "**hedonogeolostism**" you may ask ?
 It's a neologism I made up.
 It means: **pleasure of feeling geographically lost**.
 I love visiting a new city and not beeing able to tell in which direction is my starting point.
 Feeling like each new street I walk in is a new place to discover.